Bremer Canyon Killer Whales

 Paul reached out to Dave to see if he was interested in joining forces.
 Dave as a film maker and Naturaliste as expedition operator.
 At the same time Paul was in touch, Discovery channel in the US had watched Dave’s film and wanted to make one of their own.
 All of a sudden 2015 was looking huge.
 Dave needed two big boats.
 Paul had 2 so Dave and Paul teamed up to run expeditions that could accommodate both passengers and film crew.

 With a spotlight suddenly thrust on the Bremer killer whales, the oil and gas proponent coincidentally relinquished their tenement.
 There was now an opportunity to try for protection of the site.
 Dave had recently been in contact with Federal MP Rick Wilson via his science advisor Lesley Arnott and together they began highlighting the location to then environment minister Greg Hunt.
 It took several years of persistence but finally a portion of the ‘hot spot’ received a degree of protection.
 Importantly, protection from future oil and gas exploration.

 There is a whole lot more to Bremer’s incredible killer whale hot spot, this is just the tip of the iceberg.

-Daily expeditions to the killer whale hotspot onboard our partner Naturaliste Charters custom built vessel commenced on the 2nd January and are operating until April 2021.
+Daily expeditions to the killer whale hotspot onboard our partner Naturaliste Charters custom built vessel commence on the 2nd January and are operating until April 2022.
 Last season we captured footage of an incredible diversity of life, not only at the surface but also from far below - 4 metre long broad billed swordfish, green eyed deep water sharks and most astonishing of all, a 10 metre + long giant squid!
 To book your place on the trip of a lifetime click on the link below